Free Printable Thanksgiving Checklist

 When you are a Type A person, nothing causes more excitement and stress than planning for a big event.
 Lists!
 Checklists!
 Organizing!
 Spreadsheets!
-Those words are like crack to my people.
-But at least in my case, I tend to go overboard and make things more complicated than is really necessary.
+Those words are like drugs to my people.

 And like all good Type A planners, the very first thing on the list is to make a list.
 Go ahead and check that one off as soon as you hit print.
 Instant gratification is good for the soul!

 Save Time and Money on Thanksgiving Shopping

 This year, more than any other year, online ordering will take center stage for holiday shopping.
 Here are a few of our favorite resources.

 We love Azure Standard for the prices and selection of food.
 Azure Standard is an amazing source for bulk organic and sustainable products at incredibly affordable prices.
 All the benefits of warehouse club pricing without any membership fees.
 Save 20-40% off of grocery store prices!
 Get our Azure Standard Shopping List here

 Butcher Box is now offering free 10-14 pound Thanksgiving turkeys to all new customers who sign up before November 16th!

 Butcher Box Turkeys are 10-14 lbs, all-natural (no basting ingredients, no artificial ingredients, minimally processed), animal welfare certified and never ever given antibiotics.

 Butcher Box also delivers the best 100% grass-fed and grass-finished beef, free-range organic chicken, heritage breed pork, and wild-caught Alaskan sockeye salmon directly to your door on your schedule for less than $6.00 per meal.
 And shipping is always free!
 Get your free Thanksgiving turkey here.
 Even better, they qualify for cashback from Rakuten (formerly ebates).